Zigelzi/oiva/Docs/Design.md

 ## Player experience

-Sense of surprise.
+### Sense of surprise

 Player should feel the joy of discovering scooters and powerups from various places.

+### Helpful

-Restore the order.
-Player should feel that they're making a the city a better place for other people by parking the scooters.
+Player should feel that they're helping others by collecting the scooters.

+### Organizing

+Player should feel that they're restoring order to the block.

 ## Problems